55 Essential Safety Messages for Work to Keep in Mind

 Messages About Mental Health:

 These messages are intended to improve employee mental health and reduce stress.
-Examples include messages on stress relief activities, the necessity of taking breaks, and seeking help if necessary.
+Examples include messages on stress management activities, the necessity of taking breaks, and seeking help if necessary.

 Read: 10 Means to Raise Mental Health Awareness in the Workplace